Fatumayattani/soma_vault/README.md

 ## Problem Statement

 In many developing regions, there is a lack of access to quality education and teaching resources.
 Students and teachers often face challenges such as inadequate textbooks, insufficient learning materials, and a lack of interactive or culturally relevant content.
 This gap hinders the ability to provide quality education, particularly in remote or low-resource areas.

+---
+## Solution

+**Somavault** provides a solution by offering AI-powered content generation directly within the browser.
+By leveraging the **Prompt API**, the extension enables users to generate educational resources on-demand, based on the topic, grade level, and specific needs of their educational context.